OpenDBO/OpenDBO-Core/README.md

 Alternatively there's a video showcasing this process: https://www.youtube.com/watch?v=lWDffP81ACw

 ## Acknowledgements
-Copyright belongs to their respective owners, this is just non-profit fan project aiming for game preservation.
-Thanks to DBOG for providing the base of this source code.
+All and any copyrighted material belongs to their respective owners, this is just a non-profit fan project aiming for game preservation.
+Thanks to DBOG for providing the base for this source code.